AkshAgarwal/AkshAgarwal/README.md

 - 👋 Hi, I’m @AkshAgarwal
-- 👀 I’m interested in ...
-Creating and playing video games
+- 👀 I’m interested in Making and Playing Video Games.
-- 🌱 I have a Bachelor's Degree in Computer science and Game Development with specialization in video game development.
--     I am also working as a Trainee Unity Developer at ZVKY design studio.
--     My skills inckude knowledge of C/C++ , Java , C#, Unity Game Engine and basic knowledge of cybersecurity
 - 💞️ I’m looking to collaborate on ...
-Fun Game development projects(Unity)
+Fun Game development projects(Unity and Unreal Engine)
+-   Quick Credentials about me
+-
 - 📫 How to reach me ...akshagarwal54@gmail.com , www.linkedin.com/in/akshagarwal

 <!---